 Health benefits

 Although it suits a very particular palette, dark chocolate is not only for cooking, beverages, and unadulterated enjoyment.
-In fact, it is a source of iron, copper, magnesium, zinc, phosphorus, and antioxidants which are called flavonols.
+There are actually many health benefits associated with it – it is a source of iron, copper, magnesium, zinc, phosphorus, and antioxidants which are called flavonols.
 These flavonoids can offer several health benefits.
 Curious what they are?

 Different studies and research have shown that dark chocolate consumption, in moderation, of course, has been linked to a reduction in free radicals, improvement in blood flow, lowering blood pressure, lowering “bad” cholesterol, reducing inflammation, reducing insulin resistance, improving the brain’s ability to make new connections between neurons, and increasing microbiome diversity, among others.